jecki/DHParser/documentation_src/Overview.rst

 DHParser in batch-mode), pypy is a even quite a bit slower than the python-interpreter.
-(Compiling one fascicle of the medieval latin dictionary in batch mode with multiprocessing takes about three times longe with pypy3 than with CPython!)
+(Compiling one fascicle of the medieval latin dictionary in batch mode with multiprocessing takes about three times as long with pypy3!)
 So, presently, I'd recommend staying with `Cython`_ when trying to speed-up DHParser.

 DHParser uses a variant of a recursive descent parser, a so called